Fuel Cell Electric Vehicles

 What is a fuel cell electric vehicle?

 FCEVs are fueled with pure hydrogen gas stored in a tank on the vehicle.
-They produce no vehicle emissions and only emit water and heat.
-Similar to conventional internal combustion engine vehicles, they can fuel in less than 10 minutes and have a driving range of around 300 miles.
-FCEVs can be equipped with other advanced technologies to increase efficiency, such as regenerative braking systems, which capture the energy lost during braking and store it in a battery.
-Major automobile original equipment manufacturers are offering a limited number of production FCEVs to the public in certain markets, in sync with what the developing infrastructure can support.
+Similar to conventional internal combustion engine vehicles, they can fuel in about 5 minutes and have a driving range of more than 300 miles.
+FCEVs are equipped with other advanced technologies to increase efficiency, such as regenerative braking systems that capture the energy lost during braking and store it in a battery.
+Major automobile manufacturers are offering a limited but growing number of production FCEVs to the public in certain markets, in sync with what the developing infrastructure can support.

 How Fuel Cells Work